 Bin storage areas have been shown at the rear of the building.
-No cycle parking has been provided, however, a condition has been imposed to ensure suitable cycle storage is available for the future residents of the property.
+No cycle parking has been provided however a condition can be imposed to ensure suitable cycle storage is available for residents of the property.

-On balance, it is considered that the proposed change of use is acceptable and will not have any significant adverse impacts on existing neighbouring properties or amenities.
-As such, there are no justifiable grounds to refuse planning permission on residential amenity grounds, having particular regard to the fact that if any such issues arise in the future, these can be addressed by the Environmental Health Section under their statutory nuisance powers.
+On balance it is considered that the proposed change of use is acceptable and will not have any significant adverse impacts on existing neighbouring properties or amenities.
+As such there are no justifiable grounds to refuse planning permission on residential amenity grounds, having particular regard to the fact that if any such issues arise in the future, these can be addressed by the Environmental Health Section under their statutory nuisance powers.
 The development, therefore, accords with Policy SP3 and DNP9 of the Bridgend Local Development Plan (2024)